jeremybboy/Web-Audio-Piano-Synthesizer/README.md

 ### If you want to download the project and launch it locally in your computer:
 Follow my youtube tutorial https://youtu.be/f1jQVQGfL_o or :
 - Open your terminal, go to the directory of this folder (cd ...)
-- right: "serve", it will give you an adress like "http://192.168.1.88:5000" that you can open on your browser (Chrome, Safari, etc)
--> Enjoy !
+- right: "serve", it will give you a local adress that you can open on your browser (Chrome, Safari, etc) -> Enjoy !